How to Get Better Gas Mileage

 Though Toyota may have the largest overall lineup of hybrids, other automakers offer vehicles with gas-electric technology.
 Honda, Ford, and General Motors are hoping for a piece of this ever-growing pie.

 Honda's hybrid lineup includes versions of its popular Civic and Accord sedans.
 Ford offers its Escape and Mercury Mariner compact SUVs.
-This year, General Motors' Saturn division introduced a hybrid version of its Vue SUV, dubbed "Green Line."
-Vue is scheduled to be joined in calendar 2007 by a Green Line hybrid version of Saturn's Aura midsize sedan.
-Chevrolet also is scheduled to get into the hybrid act in 2007 with a gas-electric Tahoe large SUV.
+General Motors' Saturn division introduced a hybrid version of its Vue SUV, dubbed "Green Line."
+Chevrolet has also joined the hybrid scene.

-Saturn's first hybrid is the 2006 Vue Green Line.
+Saturn's first hybrid was the 2006 Vue Green Line.

 Hybrids aren't for everyone, however.
 They tend to carry a steep price premium over conventional gasoline vehicles.
-For example, a front-wheel drive Toyota Highlander with a conventional V6 engine has a base price of $25,940.
-The same vehicle in hybrid form starts at $32,490.
+For example, a front-wheel drive 2024 Toyota Highlander has a base price of $40,970.
 Factoring in tax credits and fuel savings, it would take most hybrid owners five years or more to recoup the cost difference between their vehicles and conventional ones.
 However, with owning a hybrid comes the personal satisfaction that you're doing something positive for Mother Nature, and that's something not for sale.

 Efficient Conventional Vehicles